Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

 * Features: Profit-sharing with key suppliers, Saks expansion, Datsun synergies, **No BNPL for Saks 5th Avenue**.

-## 🏭 Core Brands & Production Roster - Final Revision
+## 🏭 Core Brands & Production Roster

 This table consolidates all major brands and clarifies the production model: **Sears-Owned Factory (Vertical)** or **Syndicate Supplier (Partner)**.